MOA 193 - Current Procedural Term Coding » Spring 2022 » Exam 3

 Which of the following refers to the technique of anesthetizing the roots or trunks of the brachial plexus in the neck between the anterior and middle scalene muscles?

-A. Digital nerve block
+A. ntravertebral nerve block

-B. ntravertebral nerve block
+B. Digital nerve block

 C. Local nerve block